project-meucci/thimm.github.io/docs/Farmerama/35-soil-carbon-greek-traditional-seeds-starting-a-market-garden-and-educators-in-indiana.md

 ---
-title: 35: soil carbon, Greek traditional seeds, starting a market garden and educators in Indiana
+title: 35 Soil Carbon Greek Traditional Seeds Starting A Market Garden And Educators In Indiana
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-06-24)